understanding gibsons repair and restoration services

 Restoration and Repair Services

-After the general assessment, the guitar may undergo a variety of repair or restoration procedures, depending on what is needed.
-Gibson’s restoration services aim to restore the guitar to its original condition.
-The process could involve fixing structural issues like a broken neck, replacing worn-out parts, or restoring the finish.
+The process could involve fixing structural issues like a broken neck, replacing worn-out parts, or repairing the finish.
 Gibson’s philosophy is to maintain as much of the original instrument as possible, with any replaced parts being as close to the original specification as feasible.

 Customization Services